- Prisons - Triangle Region

 Visiting Schedule for Inmates in Regular Population:

-NOTE: Monday thru Thursday will consist of (2) hour visits and Sunday will consist of (1) hour visits.
+NOTE: Tuesday thru Friday will consist of (2) hour visits and Saturday will consist of (1) one hour and a half visit.
 All visits will be by appointment only.
 There will be no visits scheduled on holidays.

 From Goldsboro: Take US Hwy.
 70 West to Selma, N.C., approx. 23 miles you will cross over the Neuse River Bridge.
 The prison is located on the left.
 Take a left on Turnage Rd. and take a left to access the unit.